 Let’s say a website has recently published an article on the latest smartphones in the market.
 However, they have previously published an article on the best smartphones of 2022.
 To link these two articles, the author could add an internal link in the new article that directs readers to the older article.
 This allows readers to easily access related information and helps search engines understand the context and relevance of the content.

-Linkstorm can assist with this process by suggesting where to place the internal links for optimal effect.
+Linkstorm can assist with this process by suggesting where to place the internal links between low click-depth to high-click depth pages for optimal effect.
 This saves time and effort for the website owner or content creator while also helping to ensure that the internal linking structure is effective and supports both SEO and user experience goals.

 How to Fix Internal Link Issues